Health Disorders in Breast and Ovarian Cancer

 Breast and ovarian cancer are treated according to the stage and type of cancer and treatments often involve surgery, chemotherapy, hormone therapy and radiation.
 Some women choose to be screened for genetic mutations and have their breasts and ovaries removed as a preventative measure.

 Health Disorders in Rett Syndrome

 Occurring in about 1 in 10,000 female infants, Rett Syndrome is a women’s health issue, typically involves a developmental regression sometime in the first 18 months of life, according to the International Rett Syndrome Foundation.
 Symptoms include problems with various types of brain function – from emotional and behavioural issues to cognitive challenges.

-Medicines can treat some of the problems with movement in Rett syndrome.
+Medicines can help to manage some of the problems with movement in Rett syndrome.
 Medication can also help control seizures.
-Unfortunately, there is no cure for Rett syndrome which is an irreversible women health issue.
+Unfortunately, there is no cure for Rett syndrome, which is an irreversible women’s health issue.